-This activity is not a project as defined by the California Environmental Quality Act Section 21065 and State CEQA Guidelines Section 15378(b)(5), as it is an administrative activity of government that will not result in direct or indirect physical changes in the environment.
+This activity is not a project as defined by the California Environmental Quality Act (CEQA) Section 21065 and CEQA Guidelines Section 15378(b)(5), as it is an administrative activity of government that will not result in direct or indirect physical changes in the environment.
+Thus, this activity is not subject to CEQA pursuant to CEQA Guidelines Section 15060(c)(3).

+October 11, 2023

-September 7, 2023 Approve the San Diego Housing Commission's Calendar Year 2024 State and Federal Advocacy and Legislative Engagement Guide Page 3
+Approve the San Diego Housing Commission's Calendar Year 2024 State and Federal Advocacy and Legislative Engagement Guide

+Page 3